-Yet he cracked case after case, 60 of them, starting in 1919 with Thayer's very first novel, The Mystery of the Thirteenth Floor, published when the author was 45.
-A late start, perhaps, but she continued cranking them out, one or two a year, for over forty years.
+Yet he cracked case after case, 60 of them, starting in 1919 with Thayer’s very first novel, The Mystery of the Thirteenth Floor, published when the author was 45.
+A late start, perhaps, but the author continued cranking them out, one or two a year, for over forty years.

 So we may snort and chuckle, but someone must have been reading them.

-When we first meeet him, young Clancy was an amateur sleuth, and for a few subsequent books, he was a police officer, but he (and his creator) seems to have found their niche when he became a private investigator.
+When we first meet him, the young ginger was an amateur sleuth, and for a few subsequent books, a police officer, but he (and his creator) seems to have found their niche when he became a private investigator.
+Continuity be damned!

-Ten year into the series, in Dead Man's Shoes (1929), confirmed bachelor Clancy was joined by his annoying British valet Wiggar, a would-be Watson whose chief duty seemed to be to remind us of the Great Man's, uh, Greatness.
+Ten year into the series, in Dead Man’s Shoes (1929), confirmed bachelor Clancy was joined by his British valet Wiggar, an annoying would-be Watson whose chief duty seemed to be to remind us of the Great Man’s, uh, Greatness.

-Still, Clancy's far less annoying than S.S.
-Van Dine's Philo Vance who was just over the horizon, and he occasionally shows some grit -- or at least some mildly abrasive substance -- relentlessly pursuing clues and doggedly questioning suspects with little help -- or interference -- from the police.
-And despite some of his more outlandish conclusions, Clancy does -- to his credit -- engage in some actual detective work, including what must have been cutting edge forensics for the time, to reach those conclusions.
+Still, Clancy’s far less annoying than S.S.
+Van Dine’s Philo Vance who was just over the horizon, and he occasionally shows some grit — or at least some mildly abrasive substance that might be mistaken for grit — relentlessly pursuing clues and doggedly questioning suspects with little help — or interference — from the police.
+And despite some of his more outlandish conclusions, Clancy does — to his credit — engage in some actual detective work, including what must have been cutting edge forensics for the time, to reach those conclusions.

 Emma Redington Lee was born in Troy, Pa. on April 5, 1874, and was an artist and illustrator as well as a mystery writer. in fact, her paintings were displayed at the Chicago World’s Fair in 1893, she worked for a while as an interior decorator for New York’s elite, and with Henry W. Thayer, whom she would eventually marry in 1909, she co-founded Decorative Designers, a firm which (in the days before dust jackets) designed books and produced binding designs, interior illustrations and the like for various book publishers.